Treehouse of Horror V: Plot

-Marge tells the audience that the episode is deemed so scary that Congress will not allow its broadcast and instead presents the fictional "200 Miles to Oregon" starring Glenn Ford.
+Marge tells the audience that the episode is so scary that Congress will not allow its broadcast and instead presents the fictional "200 Miles to Oregon" starring Glenn Ford.
 Homer and Bart interrupt the transmission to show the episode anyway.

 "The Shinning"

 The Simpsons are employed as caretakers at Mr. Burns' mountain lodge while it is closed for the winter.
 Groundskeeper Willie discovers that Bart can read his mind, and tells him he has the "Shinning".
-Mr. Burns cuts off the lodge's cable TV and beer supplies to ensure hard work from the caretakers; this plan backfires, as the deprivation drives Homer insane (as Waylon Smithers said had happened with the previous caretakers).
+Mr. Burns cuts off the lodge's cable TV and beer supplies to ensure hard work from the caretakers.
+The deprivation drives Homer insane (as Waylon Smithers said happened with the previous caretakers).

-A phantom Moe Szyslak encourages Homer to "waste your family and I'll give you a beer".
+A phantom Moe Szyslak encourages Homer to kill his family.
 Marge finds Homer's manuscript, which reads "Feelin' fine"; lightning flashes, and she sees that Homer has scrawled "No TV and no beer make Homer go crazy" all over the walls.
-Homer attacks Marge and she fends him off; Homer faints in horror upon seeing his crazed reflection in a mirror.
+Homer attacks Marge and she fends him off; Homer frightens himself in a mirror and plummets down the stairs, knocking himself unconscious.
 Marge locks Homer in the pantry.
-Homer is temporarily distracted by the plentiful food in the pantry, but Moe forcibly drags him out.
+Homer is temporarily distracted by the plentiful food there, but Moe forcibly drags him out.
 Bart uses his "Shinning" to summon Willie, who drops his portable TV in the snow to come to the family's rescue.
-Homer kills Willie with an axe and continues his pursuit of the family.
+Homer kills Willie with an axe and continues pursuing the family.
 Lisa shows Homer Willie's TV, and Homer's insanity abates as the family watches TV.
 After they are frozen stiff, the Tony Awards ceremony begins airing on the TV, and Homer's murderous impulse comes back.

 "Time and Punishment"

 Homer accidentally turns his broken toaster into a time machine after trying to repair it.
 After traveling to prehistoric times, Homer remembers his father's advice about the butterfly effect but unthinkingly swats a mosquito.
-He returns to a present where Ned Flanders is the "unquestioned lord and master of the world"; after Homer gets the Simpsons sentenced to 're-Neducation' (a program which includes full-frontal lobotomies), he escapes and tries to fix his mistakes.
+He returns to a present where Ned Flanders is the "unquestioned lord and master of the world"; after Homer gets the Simpsons sentenced to 're-Neducation' (a program which includes full-frontal lobotomies), he escapes to the past in an effort to restore the original timeline.

-Homer's failed attempts create a present where Bart and Lisa are giants, followed by one where the Simpsons are wealthy and Patty and Selma have died, but no one knows what donuts are (ironically, as Homer runs off screaming, donuts fall from the sky like rain), and one where Willie tries to help Homer, but is stabbed in the back with an axe by a talking Maggie, who intones, "This is indeed a disturbing universe."
-On his final trip back, Homer destroys everything in sight with a baseball bat and causes a number of weird alternate universes before going home.
-He discovers from Marge that everything is back to normal plus "donuts are plentiful!" and sits down to dinner when he sees that Marge, Bart, Lisa, and Maggie have reptilian tongues.
+Homer's failed attempts create a present where Bart and Lisa are giants, one where the Simpsons are wealthy and Patty and Selma have died, but no one knows what donuts are, and one where Willie is stabbed in the back with an axe by a talking Maggie.
+At last he returns to a present where he confirms from Marge that everything is back to normal.
+He sits down to dinner but sees that Marge, Bart, Lisa, and Maggie have reptilian tongues.
 Homer accepts this timeline as "close enough".